Ways to Celebrate Asian Pacific Heritage Month

 1. Spotlight Inspiring Figures

-Highlight individuals such as:
+Highlight exceptional American individuals of Asian heritage such as:

 • Kalpana Chawla, astronaut and engineer